 The EBTJV has recently created tools that identify the eastern and central Adirondack region of New York State as having a high proportion of intact brook trout habitat and also a high probability of brook trout occupancy, even if these streams are faced with increases in summer temperatures between 2 and 6 degrees Celsius over the coming decades.
 Management priorities for this species, as laid out by the EBTJV, include protection of intact populations, collecting finer scale distribution data, improving water quality and reducing fragmentation, and building partnerships for research and conservation.
 For this reason, the Ausable River Association is working to improve water quality and connectivity in the region, and taking steps to understand the historical and current status of brook trout in our mostly intact watershed.
 Our long-term goal, working with a variety of researchers, fishing guides, and river lovers, is to understand, predict, and conserve the future of the brook trout of our Ausable mountain streams.

-Carrie Pershyn, MS graduate from SUNY-ESF and Research Associate for the Ausable River Association.
+Carrie Pershyn, M.S. graduate from SUNY-ESF and Biodiversity Research Manager for the Ausable River Association.